CCBDA-UPC/Assignments-2025/Lab06.md

 Let's now build a new Docker image, tagging it with a version number.
 Next test the web application running in Docker in your laptop and connect it to the AWS RDS database.
 Now, copy the production environment to a new file named `aws.env` and replace the PostGreSQL variable `DB_HOST` and adding `PGPASSWORD` with the master password as shown below.

 > [!Warning]
-> Since AWS EC2 by default provides instances based on Intel x86 architecture, if your laptop is **using a different architecture** (i.e. Apple M4) you need to create Docker images that use Intel x86 in order to deploy then on AWS EC2 instances by adding to `docker create` the parameter `--platform`.
+> Since AWS EC2, by default, provides instances based on Intel x86 architecture, if your laptop is **using a different architecture** (i.e. Apple M4) you need to create Docker images that use Intel x86 in order to deploy then on AWS EC2 instances by adding to `docker create` the parameter `--platform`.
 Please check "[Set the target platforms for the build](https://docs.docker.com/reference/cli/docker/buildx/build/#platform)".

 ```bash
 _$ docker build -t django-docker:v1.0.0 .